WZEZ (FM): History

 Quarnstrom Media purchased WLMX-FM and WXCX in late 2002 and began operating the stations through a local marketing agreement on October 1, 2002.
 The new owners switched WLMX-FM to a hot adult contemporary format in early 2003, dropping local news and the Wisconsin Radio Network.
 The station later added Minnesota Vikings football.

 In early 2006, WLMX-FM and WXCX moved their studios to Luck.
 Later in 2006, Quarnstrom Media agreed to sell WLMX-FM and WXCX, along with seven other stations in Wisconsin and Minnesota, to Red Rock Radio for $7.5 million.
 WLMX-FM reverted its format to adult contemporary on August 16, 2006.

 On March 5, 2008, WLMX-FM switched to a classic country format.

 On July 7, 2008 WLMX-FM changed their format back to adult contemporary, branded as "Mix 105".

 On July 20, 2016, Red Rock Radio announced that it would sell WLMX-FM to Zoe Communications as part of a five station deal; the sale was completed on September 30, 2016.
 On November 7, 2016, WLMX-FM flipped to classic hits branded as "Max 104.9", however, WLMX-FM would soon revert to its previous adult hits format while keeping the same branding.

 In January 2019, WLMX flipped to soft adult contemporary branded as "E-Z 104.9."
 To reflect this change, the call sign would be changed from WLMX-FM to WZEZ on December 31, 2018.

-Sometime in 2022 WZEZ activated a HD Radio signal, at the moment it currently has no subchannels.
+In 2022, WZEZ was granted the ability by the FCC to transmit an HD Radio signal; however the station has yet to activate it.

+On March 25, 2023, WZEZ flipped to a classic hits format, branded as "104.9 The Cabin".